Updated May 30, 2023

-During Late 1990s, K Desktop was the most popular desktop environment which was built on a licensed, propriety software QT widget toolkit.
-Market was looking for cheaper solutions and in August 1997 Miguel de Icaza and Federico Mena came out with GNOME replacing QT with Gnome Toolkit.
-Licence of Gnome libraries was included in Lesser General Public license (LGPL) which had other propriety set of licenses.
-Application licenses of Gnome was part of GNU general public license.
+During the Late 1990s, K Desktop was the most popular desktop environment built on a licensed, propriety software QT widget toolkit.
+Market was looking for cheaper solutions, and in August 1997, Miguel de Icaza and Federico Mena came out with GNOME replacing QT with Gnome Toolkit.
+Licence of Gnome libraries was included in the Lesser General Public License (LGPL), which had another propriety set of licenses.
+Application licenses of Gnome were part of the GNU general public license.

-Initial intention of Gnome project was to develop a distributed object framework product like Microsoft’s Object linking & Embedding Technology by being part of GNU.
-But the intent got shifted to Helix code and Genome got delinked from GNU.
+Initial intention of the Gnome project was to develop a distributed object framework product like Microsoft’s Object linking & Embedding Technology by being part of GNU.
+But the intent shifted to Helix code, and Genome got delinked from GNU.
 Californian Eazel startup company re-developed Applications and Infrastructure of Gnome.
-As part of this project Gnome released first version of its office product and though there were plans to upgrade its office products had not materialized.
-Gnome office products did not do well and it had started supporting other office products.
+As part of this project, Gnome released the first version of its office product, and though there were plans to upgrade, its office products had not materialized.
+Gnome office products did not do well and started supporting other products.

 2. Gnome 2

 Transitioning to Version 2 started in the year 2001.
-It offered a free, simple to use Desktop environment along with a formidable application development environment for developers.
-Development framework includes accessibility, embedding and internationalisation.
+It offered a free, simple to use Desktop environment and a formidable application development environment for developers.
+Development framework includes accessibility, embedding, and internationalisation.

-Gnome 2 platform makes use of libraries that are needed for application and deploys utilities for routine computing activities like file manager and weather monitor.
-Gnome is perfectly compatible with other platforms like Solaris, BSD, Unix and GNU/Linux.
+Gnome 2 platform uses libraries needed for applications and deploys utilities for routine computing activities like file manager and weather monitor.
+Gnome is perfectly compatible with other platforms like Solaris, BSD, Unix, and GNU/Linux.